DavidSulava/ChatDemo/README.md

 Implemented using React and Firebase.

-You can view it here. 👉 https://chat-react-ba518.web.app/ 👈
+You can view it. 👉 [here](https://davidsulava.github.io/ChatDemo/) 👈

 ### Used libraries:
 ```